alexxriv/TokenFactory/README.md

 Token Contract Address will be displayed on screen, you can copy/paste it into Binance Scan to see more details about your token.

+Tools used to create this project: Truffle, React, NPM and Solidity